MERNDevTinkal/Quiz-Game-App/README.md

 # Quiz Game App

 Welcome to the Quiz Game App!
 Test your knowledge with a variety of fun and challenging questions across different categories.
-This interactive quiz application is designed and developed by [Your Name].
+This interactive quiz application is designed and developed by me.

 ## Live Demo
 Check out the live version of the app [here](https://merndevtinkal.github.io/Quiz-Game-App/).